AHartmaier/pyLabFEA/README.md

 pyLabFEA is conveniently used with Jupyter notebooks.
-Available notebooks with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in the subfolder 'notebooks' and can be accessed via `index.ipynb`.
+Available notebooks with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in the subfolder 'notebooks' of this repository and can be accessed via `index.ipynb`.
 An overview on the contents of the notebooks is also available [here](https://ahartmaier.github.io/pyLabFEA/examples.html).

 The Jupyter notebooks of the pyLabFEA tutorials are directly accessible on Binder